 October 2023

-In our maths pupil voice this half-term, we focused on prior learning and asked children about what they had learnt before.
+In our maths pupil voice session, we focused on prior learning and asked children about what they had learnt before.

 "Teachers take learning step by step," Year 4 child